changhsinlee/changhsinlee.github.io/_posts/2018-08-25-better-validation-test.md

 > An independent test set would give us a more satisfactory means for comparing the different methods.

-Both of them are quite long.
 From the books, it sounds like the goal of validation and test is to pick the best model.

 ### But picking the best model for what?